francodgstn/weekly-timetable-generator/README.md

 > [!WARNING]
 >
 > - **Overlapping** classes are not hadled yet.
-> - Currently there is no validation on the input (e.g. end time beroe start time)
+> - Currently there is no validation on the input (e.g., endTime after startTime)
-> - Currently the timetable is build with basic HTML `<table>`.
+> - Currently, the timetable is built with basic HTML  `<table>`.

-Timetable can be created manually or by importing a JSON file representing the courese like the example below.
-The idea is that courses can have multiple classes, each class can have an additional (optional) label, e.g.:
+The timetable can be created manually or by importing a JSON file representing the courses like the example below.
+The idea is that courses can have multiple classes, and each class can have an additional (optional) label, e.g.:

 - Course name: Piano
   - Class label: Classical